jonasmcferreira/adventures/docs/grimherald/grimherald.md

 ---
 ## Introduction

-Grimdark is the lean, mean cousin of the most renowned tabletop role-playing game out there.
+Grim Herald is the lean, mean cousin of the most renowned tabletop role-playing game out there.
 It's less of a game and more of a 'mod kit'—a set of tweaks for a quicker, rawer experience.

 Deploy these rules solo, or blend them into any 5E or old-school renaissance game.
 Mix and match to your heart's content.
-Think of Grimdark as the kick of hot sauce to your RPG feast.
+Think of Grim Herald as the kick of hot sauce to your RPG feast.

-### Why Go Grimdark?
+### Why Go Grim Herald?

 We enjoy RPGs teetering on the edge, where every shadow on the corner of your eye could be your last.
 We prefer our PCs as rough-around-the-edges underdogs, scrapping by in a world that's out to get them.
 And we're fans of gameplay that's more impromptu cinema than pushing pieces, where players say things like, “I silently sneak up behind him and stab him in his kidney” instead of, “I roll 18 stealth, move to the tile next to his and attack”

-### Embracing the Grimdark
+### Embracing the Grim

 In the realm of Tabletop RPGs, a trend has emerged: complexity that bogs down the essence of adventure.
 Battles that should be swift and thrilling stretch into hour-long marathons.
 Character sheets have become as daunting as advanced calculus.
 Characters start off as mighty heroes and only get mightier, rarely tasting defeat or death.
 Magic, once a rare and wondrous art, has turned routine, losing its mystique.

 **Screw that.**

-Grimdark is here to shake things up.
+Grim Herald is here to shake things up.
 Here, combat is quick, instinctual, and full of flair.
 Forget about intricate character sheets – we’re keeping it straightforward.
 Characters gain power, but they’re not invincible.
 They’re heroes, yes, but still mortals vulnerable to a well-placed strike.
 Magic here is volatile and unpredictable.
 Death is a constant companion in our adventures, making every moment in the dungeon pulse with peril.

 We stand for a few fundamental beliefs: